DeepMET: Improving missing transverse momentum estimation with a deep neural network: Introduction

 \section{Introduction}

 At the CERN LHC, experiments, such as CMS~\cite{Chatrchyan:2008zzk} and ATLAS~\cite{ATLAS:2008xda}, use reconstruction algorithms that estimate the four-momentum, production vertex, and type of all final-state particles to extract the maximum information from the high energy proton-proton ($\Pp\Pp$) collision data.
-The reconstructed particles consist of muons, electrons, photons, as well as charged and neutral hadrons, which are then clustered into particle jets to classify quarks, gluons, and tau leptons.
+The reconstructed particles consist of muons, electrons, photons, as well as charged and neutral hadrons, which are then clustered into jets that are the experimental signatures of energetic quarks, gluons, and tau leptons.
 The presence of particles that do not interact with the detector, such as standard model (SM) neutrinos or new electrically neutral, weakly interacting particles, \eg, dark matter particles, can only be inferred indirectly, by measuring the so-called missing transverse momentum, denoted as \ptvecmiss, with magnitude \ptmiss.
 At a hadron collider, the component transverse to the beam direction of the net momentum of the initial-state partons is close to zero.
 The negative of the vector sum of all reconstructed particles' transverse momenta therefore estimates \ptvecmiss:

 The \ptvecmiss stemming from weakly interacting particles will be collectively referred to as ``genuine \ptvecmiss" in what follows.
 The accuracy of the \ptvecmiss estimate is affected by the particle reconstruction efficiencies and \pt resolutions, detector finite coverage and noise, and the ability of the reconstruction algorithm to include particles from the leading $\Pp\Pp$ interaction, while rejecting the potentially large number of low-momentum particles from additional $\Pp\Pp$ interactions in the same or nearby bunch crossings (pileup).
 These factors collectively make it challenging to measure \ptvecmiss with high accuracy and resolution.
-Pileup mitigation algorithms have been developed that are effective in reducing this contribution to \ptvecmiss resolution~\cite{CMS:2020ebo,Bertolini:2014bba,CMS-DP-2021-001}.
+Pileup mitigation algorithms have been adopted and optimized in CMS that are effective in reducing this contribution to \ptvecmiss resolution~\cite{CMS:2020ebo,Bertolini:2014bba,CMS-DP-2021-001}.

 The complexity of the \ptvecmiss measurement suggests that modern machine-learning (ML) techniques could yield a more accurate estimator.
 The CMS Collaboration has done previous work showing the utility of this approach.
 An estimator that is based on multivariate analysis (MVA) technique using boosted decision trees, referred to as MVA-\ptvecmiss~\cite{CMS:2014xym}, is employed in CMS Run-1 analyses and demonstrates a relative improvement in precision of around 20\% compared with a more traditional calculation~\cite{CMS:2014wdm}, particularly for the $\PH\to\PGt\PGt$ process.
 However, because MVA-\ptvecmiss was trained on specific physics processes and their global event properties, it does not, in general, have optimal performance for other physics processes and kinematic regions.